GRAAL-Research/deepparse/README.md

 ## Here is deepparse.

-DeepParse is a state-of-the-art library for parsing multinational street addresses using deep learning.
+Deepparse is a state-of-the-art library for parsing multinational street addresses using deep learning.

 Use deepparse to:
 - Use the pre-trained models to parse multinational addresses.